keploy/community-blog/cm9w9bb1v000n08ibatbl9oa5.md

 ---

-## What is eBPF and why do we use it?
+## What is eBPF, and why do we use it?

 The extended Berkeley Packet Filter (eBPF) enables the programmable, safe, and efficient tracing and monitoring of kernel and user-space processes.
 So, by monitoring system calls, we'll be able to see incoming and outgoing calls to the program without having to interact with the application code.